cduong/react-typescript-material-boilerplate/README.md

 3. Access http://localhost:9000

 # Local (with webpack-dashboard)
-0. If Yarn is not installed: `npm i yarn`
 1. `yarn install` - install dependencies using Yarn
 2. `yarn start` - run the development server
 3. Access http://localhost:9000/